remne/p1ib/README.md

 ![Firmware update](images/firmware_update.gif?raw=true "Firmware update")

-## Home Assistant
+# Home Assistant
 An MQTT broker is needed to communicate with Home Assistant.
 Enable the MQTT client in the *settings* menu.
 Once activated and connected, the plib will register a sensor in HA for each measurement point.

 Make sure that the *MQTT State* shows **connected** in the dashboard.

-The p1ib registers the sensors once in Home Assistant at each startup of the p1ib.
+The p1ib registers the sensors in Home Assistant at each startup of the p1ib.

 ![HA Device view](images/ha_devices_view.jpg?raw=true "HA Device view")
 ![HA Energy Dashboard](images/ha_energy.jpg?raw=true "HA Energy Dashboard")

+## Examples of cards in Home Assistant

-### Examples of automations in Home Assistant:
+## Examples of automations in Home Assistant

 todo: add examples

-## Homey App
+# Homey App

 P1IB supports homey!
 A homey app is available at https://homey.app/sv-se/app/nu.ahlner.p1ib/p1ib/.